-Our 'Learning Mentor' supports children with difficulties in personal, social and emotional development.
+Our teaching staff support children with difficulties in personal, social and emotional development.
 We aim to achieve this through the removal of barriers to learning and participation by establishing a climate of trust and respect for all.
-The use of drama, role-play and social stories are used to help pupils understand their feelings and express their views.
-Pupils are invited to tell us their views about a range of school issues, on the annual pupil questionnaire.
+The use of drama, role play and social stories are used to help pupils understand their feelings and express their views.
+Pupils are invited to tell us their views about a range of school issues on the annual pupil questionnaire, and through representation on the School council, Eco council and Science Council.

-How this school helps to meet the needs of SEND children and their families with regards support from external bodies, such as health services, local authority support services and voluntary sector organisations
+How school helps meet the needs of SEND children and their families with regards support from external bodies, such as health services, local authority support services and voluntary sector organisations

-Speech and Language, IDS (Integrated Disability Service), AVSS (Anker Valley Support Service) and the Educational Psychologist are used to support pupils with SEN. Pupil assessment and classroom observations provide recommendations for classroom teaching and setting targets.
-Parents are given the opportunity to contact 'Parent Support Adviser Service' who offers advice and support.
+Speech and Language, Specialist Teaching Services and the Educational Psychologist are used to support children with SEN. Pupil assessment and classroom observations provide recommendations for classroom teaching and setting targets.
+Parents are given the opportunity to contact SENDIAS who offer advice and support.